joostsijm/honk-handel-analytiek/README.md

 poetry run python housetrack
 ```

-See `Makefile` for additional parameters
+See `Makefile` for additional parameters.